barriosjorge/gmt_docs/src/configuration.rst

 for service configuration.

-The service that provides networking is the *communication service*.
 To communicate, components send message packets to a network of conduits, i.e. ports, where the messages follow the *tcp/udp* protocol.
 For this to work, each component has a unique URI identifier address, while each communication port, has an URL.
 A component may have multiple ports that serve different purposes,